๐Ÿ‘ฏโ€โ™€๏ธCostume History

 Why This Matters

-Fashion movements aren't just about pretty clothes—they're visual records of political power, economic conditions, social upheaval, and cultural values.
-When you study costume history, you're being tested on your ability to connect silhouette changes to broader forces: court culture and monarchy, industrialization, war and scarcity, women's liberation, youth rebellion, and environmental consciousness.
-Understanding why a waistline dropped or a hemline rose tells you more about a society than any textbook summary.
+Fashion movements are visual records of political power, economic conditions, social upheaval, and cultural values.
+When you study costume history, you're connecting silhouette changes to broader forces: court culture, industrialization, war and scarcity, women's liberation, youth rebellion, and environmental consciousness.
+Understanding why a waistline dropped or a hemline rose tells you more about a society than a textbook summary ever could.

-Each movement in this guide represents a deliberate response to what came before—whether that's a reaction against excess, an embrace of new technology, or a reflection of changing gender roles.
+Each movement here represents a deliberate response to what came before, whether that's a reaction against excess, an embrace of new technology, or a reflection of changing gender roles.
 Don't just memorize dates and silhouettes; know what cultural mechanism each movement illustrates.
 If an exam asks you to compare two eras, you should be able to explain not just how they looked different, but why those differences emerged.

 Court Culture and Aristocratic Display